The Warriors Way: 2010 Movie Review

 But his peace is soon shattered when Colonel (Danny Huston) and his posse of marauders arrive en-masse to terrorise the town, and just when it looks like things couldn’t get any worse, Yang’s ninja clan arrive to the party with one thought in mind, kill everyone and regain their clan’s honour against the one they see as a traitor to their code.

 Warrior’s Way marks Sngmoo Lee’s directorial debut, and it’s an auspicious one.
 Also solely credited for the script, Lee shows real talent for stylish action and real visual flare.
-Stylistically similar to Zack Snyder’s “300” with its combination of physical sets and computer generated backdrops, that explode with gorgeous hues of red and orange and give the film an almost comic-book look.
+Stylistically similar to Zack Snyder’s “300” with its combination of physical sets and computer generated backdrops, that explode with gorgeous hues of red and orange and give the film a fantastic comic-book stylised look.

 The film’s soundtrack by Javier Navarette is fantastic, a contemporary and elegant mix of Morricone style spaghetti westerns with an Eastern flourish.
 Increasing in tempo beautifully with the action sequences and really immersing you into the violent onscreen encounters.